abretucorazon/cafemarvin/src/pages/posts/i-love-you-work-in-progress.md

 <br>***One love***

 There is one way to love, and different relationships with different people.
-In another word, love is the same across all relationships while each relationship is unique
+In another word, love is the same across all relationships while each relationship is unique by nature.

 <br>***Love yourself unconditionally***